Kushalr3ddy/youtube-downloader/Readme.md

 will be adding more features such as downloading specific resolution,filetype and such

-install the required packages by doing pip install -r requirements.txt before running the script written in python 3.7.4
+install the required packages by doing "pip install -r requirements.txt" before running the script written in python 3.7.4

 [Instagram](https://instagram.com/coder_arena)